emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites only has movies. ❌
 1. Site has watchlists, continue watching and history. ✔️
 1. Site has no sorting or content discoverability options. ❌
 1. Site does not have 4K content. ❌

 ***
+## Wovie
+### Score: 13/22
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. They have 11 sources but do not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels modern, displays results as you search. ✔️
+1. Allows adding + searching your own subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌

+***